pilau/course-management/README.md

 * `pcm_placeholder_replacements` - Filter placeholder replacements.
 * `pcm_users_to_book_args` - Filter arguments for getting users to list on the 'Add bookings' admin screen.
 You can specifiy multiple roles in the `role` argument, using an array, and the limitations of `get_users()` will be bypassed!
 * `pcm_courses_to_book_args` - Filter arguments for getting course instances to list on the 'Add bookings' admin screen.
+* `pcm_multiple_course_lesson_which_one` - For lessons assigned to more than one course, this filter allows the course IDs to be narrowed down to one for occasions when one is needed, e.g. forming the permalink.
+If no filter does the narrowing, the first course is used.
 * `pcm_no_course_lesson_slug` - Filter the slug for lessons not associated with a course.
 * `pcm_manage_bookings_usermeta_fields` - Use to add user meta fields to be used on the manage bookings screen.
 An array, the field key as the key, a label as the value.
 * `pcm_lesson_rewrite_regex` - Filter the rewrite regex for lessons (should be hooked before `init` priority 10)